cs160-berkeley/Group-08-Project/README.md

 new lbl({str: "some string", style: someStyle, touchFxn: someFxn}) - just put the uncalled function here and define it globally.
 Use nullFxn if you don't want any touch behavior

+### Constants

+* hasConnectedDevice - 0 if there is no connected device, 1 if there is (so that the initial connect a device screen can be skipped)

 ## Design Guidelines

+* Screen Dimension: IPhone 6: 375 x 667

 ### Styles
 * basicTextStyle: for normal text (14px black)